zappascout/devil_notes-sources/docs/notes_7_devil.md

 than anyone bar Turing==: See Dyson, ibid.
 Von Neumann thought the future would be all about baking "rich functionality" into the hardware;
 thought programming would be a tedious technical exercise.
-By contrast, Turing saw the machine as a relatively trivial template for software—saw programming as a potentially fascinating pursuit, a view subsequently proven by the ENIAC women.
+By contrast, Turing saw the machine as a relatively trivial vehicle for software—saw programming as a potentially fascinating pursuit, a view subsequently proven by the ENIAC women.